 If you are a visitor or need to travel by car, then the carpark on the southern side of the bridge on Spit Road at the Spit Reserve is the best starting point.
 If you are a local, one option is to catch the ferry to the Manly Wharf, walk to Spit Bridge, then catch a bus or taxi back to the ferry terminal

 Manly Wharf.
-Then a taxi/car ride back to the starting point
+Then a taxi/car ride back to the starting point at Spit Bridge

-Year round but try to avoid high tides where possible
+Year round but try to avoid high tides where possible to keep your feet dry

-The walk starts just over the northern side of Spit Bridge with the trail weaving through bushland along the harbour.
+The walk starts by walking over the Spit Bridge with the trail weaving through bushland along the harbour.
 The trail passes along residential suburbs near the waters edge and for much of the track you could be forgiven for thinking you are in remote bushland.
-The walk is well sign-posted and takes around 2.5 hours for fit active walkers to complete.
-You should allow about 3-4 hours if you are not a regular walker or plan on taking a break.
+You also have beach walks along the way.

 There are great views both directly of the harbour and with glimpses of the harbour through the lush vegetation that encompasses the track.
 In addition there is plenty to see along the track with a good range of wildlife and native flora that is totally unexpected in a city of this size so bring your camera.
 It’s worthwhile bringing your swimming gear so in the warmer months you can take a dip at Manly Beach at the trail end or at several beaches along the way.
 One thing to note that on occasion you will be walking along the waters edge so it is best to avoid high tide if the conditions are windy.